datasets/co2-ppm-daily/README.md

 ### Data

 Data has been scraped from two different sources:
+* First source contains values from 01.01.1958 to 31.12.2004
-* First source contains values from 01.01.1973 to 31.12.2017.
+* Second source contains values from 01.01.1973 to 31.12.2017.
-* Another source contains values until today.
+* Third source contains values until today.

+Since there is a lot of overlapping between the sources, output file is created in a way that all existing values are included.

 Output file is located in: `data/co2-ppm-daily.csv`